 Before I had the Lasik surgery I had lower than average eye pressure, but after the surgery I now have higher than average eye pressure, and thus have glaucoma in both eyes.
 I simply wasn’t told what the risks were, for example, that the chance for complications increases if you’re female, if you’re over 40 years old, and when you’re seriously myopic.
 I could have been told that given these 3 risk factors my chances of having a problem increased from 1 in 10,000 to 1 in a 100 (these figures are not exact, but any indication of increased risk could have been indicated).
 If it had been put to me in this context I wouldn’t have gone through with the surgery.

-These days I have to have a visual field test every 6 months to ascertain my eye pressure, and I use eye drops to keep the pressure down (and stop the glaucoma from getting worse) every night … for the rest of my life.
+These days I have to have a visual field test every 6 months to ascertain my eye pressure, and I use ocular steroids to keep the pressure down (and stop the glaucoma from getting worse) every night … for the rest of my life.
 My right eye has scarring on the macula/retina that cannot be corrected.
 I can only just get a driver’s license solely using my left eye, as the right eye’s sight isn’t very good anymore.

 Don’t get me wrong, my left eye sees much better now than it did before, and I don’t have to wear glasses for it.
 However, going through the experience of a macular hole was one of the worst times in my life.
 After the operation I had to hold my face downwards towards the ground for 23 out of 24 hours for 5 days, as the eye was full of gas.
 This was terrible.
 Then on the fifth day my husband read in a South African research study that there is no difference in results between those that hold their face downwards for 1 day or 5 days!
 Originally people were told to have their eyes facing the ground for 3 weeks.